 The songs were already comfortable for Geoff and Dwayne having written them and played them many times before, but, the voice that with that added voice, and the space Brad found within the songs, it gave them a whole new feel and texture.
 Things were starting to happen ! it may not have been instant, but it was clear to all that there was something there.

-Recently, Black Eyed Barbie recorded 2 singles with producer engineer Jordan Honsinger from Cold Creek County and with the Addition of Todd Gemmill on the drums Barbie will be hitting the stages in 2019 with a full head of steam.
+Recently, Black Eyed Barbie recorded 2 singles with producer engineer Jordan Honsinger from Cold Creek County and with the Addition of Todd Gemmill on the drums Barbie has been hitting the stages in 2019 with a full head of steam.
 Keep your eyes and ears open